kernelmachine/demix/README.md

-# DEMix Layers
+# DEMix

-DEMix Layers for Modular Language Modeling
+This repository contains modeling utilities for "DEMix Layers: Disentangling Domains for Modular Language Modeling" (Gururangan et. al, 2021).

 This code is a fork of Fairseq.
 It is based on Python 3.8, CUDA 11 and includes PyTorch 1.8.0, NCCL 2.8.4 and apex.